iitimii/muta-adtc-2026/README.md

 ## The model

-- **Base:** `Qwen/Qwen2.5-1.5B`, fine-tuned with BF16 LoRA (rank 16, 400 steps, lr 2e-5, seed 3407) on 15,355 multiple-choice maths/science questions drawn only from the *training* splits of ARC-Easy, ARC-Challenge, OpenBookQA, and QASC, de-duplicated against 8,477 held-out questions.
+- **Base:** `Qwen/Qwen2.5-1.5B-Instruct`, fine-tuned with BF16 LoRA (rank 16, 400 steps, lr 2e-5, seed 3407) on 15,355 multiple-choice maths/science questions drawn only from the *training* splits of ARC-Easy, ARC-Challenge, OpenBookQA, and QASC, de-duplicated against 8,477 held-out questions.
 The adapter is merged and exported as Q4_K_M GGUF.
 - **Why this model:** It was the winner of a 15-candidate sweep across Qwen3.5-0.8B and Qwen2.5-1.5B on the challenge's combined accuracy/throughput/memory objective under the *scalar* CPU kernels the official profiler is built with.
 The full rationale, rejected alternatives, and lessons learned are in [REPORT.md](REPORT.md).
-- **Provenance:** the Hugging Face repo ships the training manifest, dataset manifest (with source licenses and revisions), artifact hashes, and the full fine-tuning summary alongside the weights.

 ### Test prompts (`metadata.json` → `test_prompts`)